New Mothers Can Suffer

 Antidepressants may be passed to a baby via the mother's breast milk.
 The levels of many drugs passed in this way are safe, but make sure to let the doctor know if you are breastfeeding.
 Postpartum depression is dangerous for mothers and babies, so it's important to treat it.
 Follow the doctor's recommendations regarding safe, effective treatment for both mother and child.

-Untreated, postpartum depression can continue for months to years.
+Untreated, postpartum depression symptoms can continue for months to years.
 It can be incredibly disruptive to a mother's health and her ability to bond with her baby and care for herself and her family.
 Postpartum depression affects both mother and child, including their ability to eat and sleep.
 Behavior is affected as well.

 Tips to Feel Better